darshan-hpc/darshan/darshan-util/pydarshan/docs/usage.rst

       -h, --help            show this help message and exit --output OUTPUT       Specify output filename.
       --enable_dxt_heatmap  Enable DXT-based versions of I/O activity heatmaps.
+      --exclude_names EXCLUDE_NAMES
+                            regex patterns for file record names to exclude in summary report --include_names INCLUDE_NAMES
+                            regex patterns for file record names to include in summary report

 For example, the following command would generate an HTML job summary report for a Darshan log file named `example.darshan`.